“There is no force equal to a woman determined to rise”

 To know more about iDC’s career counselling training program, please visit – Certification Program for Career Counselors

-To understand why career counseling is one of the best jobs for women, please watch this video.
-It is about the story of two women Counsellors who restarted their career after going through the iDC Certification Program – Click here to view
+Therefore, to understand why career counseling is one of the best jobs for women, please watch this video.
+It is about the story of two women Counsellors who restarted their careers after going through the iDC Certification Program – Click here to view

 After acquiring a bachelor’s degree in Pharmaceutical Technology from Jadavpur University, Kolkata and a post graduate diploma in management, Dipankar has been working as an entrepreneurial leader in several roles across career guidance and higher education sector for over two decades with noteworthy achievements.
 After a brief stint in Management Consulting and HR Consulting, he set up a not-for-profit enterprise for offering career counselling services in Kolkata in 1995 and received a Fellowship from the Ashoka Foundation, USA for doing pioneering work in youth development.
 In his next stint, he played a key leadership role in establishing India’s first corporate enterprise in career counselling in Mumbai.
 Thereafter he worked in higher education administration and marketing roles and worked with remarkable success in establishing new institutions, launching new academic programs, and in education marketing.
 In his last stint with an Australia and India based career education organisation, he led a global team which built a multi-dimensional knowledgebase for career education and was part of the leadership team which launched several products and services for career education in India.
 In his leisure, Dipankar loves to read books on different subjects including fiction.